johncle/CS326Team7/team/m3/john-le/navbar-sequence-diagram.md

 ## Description:

-The user can use the navigation bar on the left side of the screen to change between different views: Home, Tags, Communities, Profile, Login/Logout, potentially Search.
+The user can use the navigation bar on the left side of the screen to change between different views: Home, Search, Communities, Visualizer, Profile, Login/Logout.
 The navbar is implemented in Navbar.js, but uses events (observer) to signal the app controller to switch views.

 ## Diagram